gfiameni/nvdoc-italy/profiling-pytorch.md

 export CUDA_LAUNCH_BLOCKING=1
 ```
-## Storage Performnace and Data Loading
+## Storage Performance and Data Loading

 If the code takes too long to load data from disk (local or network storage), I recommend checking I/O performance before profiling the code thoroughly.
 Estimating storage performance is a complex task, but the following tool can provide some numbers to start with.